f-heeger/bioinfomatics-python-scripts/README.md

 From a set of single end or paired end reads in a fasta or fastq file (or two for paired end) remove all reads that were mapped in a mapping result given as a sam file or a blast tabular file (`-b`).
 Reads files can be gziped (`-z`) as well as the mapping file (`-y`).
 For blast results a minimal e-value can be given for a match to be considered as a "mapping" (`-t`).

+### trim

+>Usage: trim.py [options] input1.fastq [output1.fasta input2.fastq output2.fasta]
+>
+>Options:
+>  -h, --help            show this help message and exit
+>  -q, --quite           do not print status messages to the screen
+>  -a, --fasta           set output format to fasta [default: fastq]
+>  -t X, --min-quality=X
+>                        quality threshold
+>  -l X, --min-length=X  minimal length for reads after trimming [default: 0]
+>  -p X, --max-error-prob=X
+>                        maximal over all error probability in one read
+>  -c X, --const=X       remove X bases from the end of the read
+>  -b X, --begin-const=X
+>                        remove X bases from the begining of the read
+>  -r X, --crop=X        cut all reads to length X; if combined with -l Y reads
+>                        shorter than Y will be disgarded and reads shorter
+>                        than X but longer than Y will be padded with Ns to have
+>                        length X

+Trim (paired end) reads in a variety of ways.
+Does not support gzipped input, yet.

 ## Modules

 ### NcbiTools